 - strong braced tube section arms with plenty of room to conceal motor wiring

 - designed for dual (3S) batteries located right in the center of rotation/thrust with room for up to 2 x 6000mah batteries (although 3000mah and some foam padding might be a wiser option)

 - easy cable routing with beveled cable "tunnels" (and even a few cable tie mounts)

-- top plate is designed for the new Pixhawk flight controller from 3D Robotics - but is also fine with APM, KK2 and others
+- top plate is designed for the new Pixhawk flight controller from 3D Robotics - but can easily be tweaked for others

 - RF "invisible" frame - as opposed to carbon fiber or aluminium